Get informed. Be prepared. Stay connected.

 • Get your car ready by filling up with gas, performing any necessary maintenance, checking and replenishing all fluids, replacing your windshield wipers and filling your tires with air.

-• Keep emergency phone numbers in multiple places and ensure everyone in the family knows what to expect if the power goes out.
+• Keep emergency phone numbers in multiple places and ensure that everyone in the family knows what to expect and what to do if the power goes out.

 When temperatures drop below freezing, take steps to stay prepared and get in touch with emergency contacts if needed.